jms7uq/jiaf558-adenovirus-microarray/jiaf558-adenovirus-microarray-code/README.md

 Place these files in `data/` (or change paths in the scripts).

-> **Note**: The manuscript’s Ruuska severity analyses require Ruuska scores and/or their component clinical fields.
-These are not present in the public TAC episode-level file you uploaded here.
-The R script will automatically **skip severity plots/models** unless you supply an optional `data/clinical_severity.csv` (see comments in the script).

 ## How to run (R)
 1. Install packages (first run may take a few minutes):